-Nome of Dian

 Name of Plan Lead Organization How do the goals of your Strategic Plan

 overlap with the goals of each plan?

 The Consolidated Plan and

-Cumberland County CoC Fayetteville/Cumberland CoC Action
+Fayetteville/Cumberland CoC Action

-Continuum of Care Plan seek to develop more housing
+Continuum of Com Current enternal Coursetse Co-C Plan seek to develop more housing

-Continuum of Care options for homeless people and low-
+Continuum of Care Cumberland County CoC options for homeless people and low-

 income people, as well as coordinated

 supportive services.